paragpawar0077/Customer-Churn-Prediction-Analysis-System/README.md

 ## 📌 Project Overview
 Customer churn refers to customers leaving a service.
-This project aims to predict customer churn and identify key factors that lead to customer loss using machine learning.
+This project focuses on predicting customer churn and analyzing key factors associated with customer loss using machine learning techniques.

 ## 🎯 Objectives
 - Predict whether a customer will churn
-- Analyze factors influencing churn
+- Analyze and interpret factors influencing churn
-- Provide business insights for customer retention
+- Evaluate model performance using appropriate classification metrics

 ## 🧠 Project Status
-Currently working on Phase 5- Model Building
+Project completed up to model evaluation and interpretation.
+The scope of this project is focused on data analysis, feature engineering, model building, and performance evaluation for customer churn prediction.

-## 🛠️ Tech Stack (Planned)
+## 🛠️ Tech Stack
 - Python
 - Pandas, NumPy
 - Matplotlib, Seaborn